Specific Items I've Used and Recommend

 In case you want to get an autograph.

-Radio or Scanner with Headphones
+FM Radio or Race Scanner with Headphones

 Depending on where you sit, it may be hard to hear the P.A.

-There are people renting scanners at IMS.
+There are people renting scanners at IMS on race day.

 Stop Watch & Binoculars If You're 'Old School"

-The Speedway does a good job keeping you informed of
+The Speedway does a good job keeping you informed of drivers' speeds.
+However, I find

 Indycar Speed Chart for the oval track.

 If you park in the infield, you can bring a keg!
-But if you'll be
+But if you'll be parking outside the track,

-unless you want to buy beer.
+have some coolers and ice unless you want to buy beer.
 You cannot buy ice inside the

 speedway.
-Glass containers are NOT allowed, so buy
+Glass containers are NOT allowed, so buy CANS!

 A Frisbee or Football

 Something to play with in the 3rd Turn infield grass.
+If you're not Peyton Manning, you

-NERF in case you hit a car or someone's kid.
+might choose a NERF in case you hit a car or someone's kid.

 Little Red Wagon

-These are good for towing large coolers around if you will
+These are good for towing large coolers around if you will be hanging out in the infield or

-back to the car at the end of the day!
-No longer permitted
+for hauling your drunk friend back to the car at the end of the day!
+They're no longer

-on Indy 500 race day.
+permitted on Indy 500 race day.

 Cornhole & Ladder Games

-Nice if you'll be hanging out by your car where the ground
+Nice if you'll be hanging out by your car where the ground is flat.

 Lawn Chair or Blanket

 If you don't like sitting on the ground.
-I use an adjustable
+I use an adjustable chair for sitting on hills (see

 Gondola Tent